teboli/CPCR/README.md

 ### Installation

 Please first run the setup.py file with `python setup.py install` to compile the custom non-uniform convolution layer.
 This should work for any GPU.
+I used in my experiments pytorch 1.4.0 and cuda 9.0 but it should be ok to use more recent versions of these libraries.

 ### Training